nlsynth/karuta/docs/designandimpl.rst

 * Concurrency and communication

-Use of concurrency is an essential issue in hardware designs.
+Use of concurrency is an essential issue for hardware designs.
 A whole design is placed over the area of an FPGA and computation can happen anywhare on it.
 So Karuta aims to make it easy to describe such a behavior by threads.

-A thread on software is typically a natural unit of computation from its beginning to the end and can be assigned to a CPU when it is available.
+A thread on software is typically a natural unit of computation from its beginning to end and can be assigned to a CPU when it is available.
 This also means any thread with any computation can be assigned to a CPU.

 On the other hand, Karuta assumes a thread is a piece of computation and corresponds to an FSM instance on an FPGA.
 So a whole design will consist of threads and their communications.